RafaelReisTM/freeCodeCamp/responsiveWebDesign/surveyForm/README.md

 Give it your own personal style.
 Happy Coding!

-Note: Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS
+Note: Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS.